soverenio/docs/docs/architecture/k8s-metadata.md

-# Getting metadata from Kubernetes API
+# Retrieving Metadata from the Kubernetes API

-Digger uses the Kubernetes (K8s) API to get metadata on Kubernetes entities: `pod`s, `endpoint`s and `service`s.
-We leverage the technique described as the [Efficient detection of changes](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes) in the official K8s documentation.
+Digger utilizes the Kubernetes (K8s) API to gather metadata on these entities: `pod`s, `endpoint`s, and `service`s.
+This process employs the method depicted as [Efficient detection of changes](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes) in the official K8s documentation.

-When the Agent is starting, the Digger makes three `list` calls and receives initial information on [collections](https://kubernetes.io/docs/reference/using-api/api-concepts/#collections) of `pod`s, `endpoint`s and `service`s.
-The Digger then makes three `watch` calls, effectively subscribing to notifications about the configuration changes of the entities of those three kinds.
+During the initiation phase of the Agent, Digger conducts three `list` calls to collect initial data on [collections](https://kubernetes.io/docs/reference/using-api/api-concepts/#collections) of `pod`s, `endpoint`s, and `service`s.
+Subsequently, Digger initiates three `watch` calls, essentially subscribing to notifications about configuration modifications in entities of these three types.

-If the K8s API is not available at the moment for whatever reason, the Digger tries to re-subscribe, exponentially increasing the waiting time between tries.
+In scenarios where the K8s API is unavailable due to any reason, Digger attempts to re-subscribe, with the waiting duration between attempts incrementing exponentially.

-When subscribing, Digger uses the `resourceVersion`, so that Kubernetes would send only the new events to it.
+For the subscription process, Digger employs the `resourceVersion` so that Kubernetes will only transmit new events to it.

-Whenver a new entity arrives in the notifications from Kubernetes, the Digger extracts the meta information like name, namespace, labels and annotations, and stores it in the cache.
-It also checks which larger Kubernetes construct created that entity, like `DaemonSet` or `ReplicaSet` or `Deployment`, among others.
-This provides larger context to for example the pod name (which can be quite cryptic by itself) of the discovered asset.
+Upon receiving a new entity in the notifications from Kubernetes, Digger processes the metadata, such as the name, namespace, labels, and annotations, storing these in the cache.
+Digger also identifies the higher-level Kubernetes construct that created this entity, in other words, the workload resource (such as `DaemonSet`, `ReplicaSet`, or `Deployment`, among others) that serves as the actual owner of this entity.
+This method gives a broader context, for instance, the pod name (which could be quite cryptic in isolation) of the discovered asset.